 The early part of this chapter very much carries a sombre feeling, a deep breath before the storm, as Frodo takes in his last bit of comfort and peace before he sets out.
 This effect is maximised by Frodo’s general depression and maudlin attitude –“I wonder if I shall ever look down into that valley again” – in comparison to his more jovial and supposedly clueless friends.
 On that score, Tolkien does his job, and ensures that we never suspect Sam and Pippin know more than they are letting on, while leaving enough waymarkers that the coming revelation isn’t a complete surprise.

-Gandalf’s absence is though, and vague reasons for his departure combined with the lack of communication with him helps to create a sombre mood with a touch of desperation.
+Gandalf’s absence is though, and vague reasons for his departure combined with the lack of communication with him helps to create an even more sombre mood with a touch of desperation.
 We may still see Frodo largely as a child, with Gandalf as his guardian and protector: “Frodo’s party was over, and Gandalf had not come“.
 That the wizard has, apparently, vanished, and isn’t turning up where he says he will, is concerning to say the least, and brings to mind the likes of “Flies And Spiders”, where his absence from a group he was basically leading caused disaster.
 Tolkien is starting a process of making Frodo, and the reader, see Gandalf as someone he can’t go on without, to ensure that the events of “The Bridge Of Khazad-Dum” carry that extra emotional impact.

 The actual excuse for Frodo taking off is clever enough, indicating a degree of slyness in the Ring-bearer.
 Certainly nothing really out of the ordinary, him moving back to his birthplace, and given the way that he is placed in the popular consciousness of Hobbiton, with all of the connections to “Mad Baggins” and the implications that Frodo too is “cracking”, it is easily believed that Frodo, who later in the chapter says bluntly “I am sick of my doings being noticed or discussed”, might simply have had enough and decided to head back to more friendly surroundings.
-You can well imagine some of the Hobbiton residents expressing delight about the prospect, after the initial shock of the news had reached the gossip-filled inns, still wondering if Gandalf is involved in some nefarious way: “…to most it suggested a dark and yet unrevealed plot by Gandalf“.
+You can well imagine some of the Hobbiton residents expressing delight about the prospect, after the initial shock of the news had reached the gossip-filled inns.
+Some are certainly still wondering if Gandalf is involved in some nefarious way: “…to most it suggested a dark and yet unrevealed plot by Gandalf“.
 The larger hobbit community doesn’t come out of “Three Is Company” looking all that great really, depicted again as a group of conservative tongue-waggers far too prone to thinking the worst of anything outside of their immediate experience.

-We also get our last bit of the Sackville-Bagginses for a while as we are introduced, very briefly, to Lotho, Lobelia’s son.
+We also get our last bit of the Sackville-Bagginses for a while as we are introduced, very briefly, to “sandy-haired” Lotho, Lobelia’s son.
 Lotho will be important much later, but for now it is enough that he is a Sackville-Baggins.
 That means trouble, because the family is nothing but trouble, arrogantly claiming Bag End before it is legally theirs.
 This is further emphasised, almost to a ridiculous extent, by their rude behaviour and derogatory opinions of the Gamgee family next door, whom Lobelia thinks “capable of plundering the hole during the night“.
 It is a rare moment when you want to tell Tolkien “Yes, we get it”.
 But, as with some of the dialogue given to them in “A Long Expected Party”, the intended effect is to make their sudden transformation into Quisling types all the more believable 60 chapters from here.
 For now, it’s enough to see Frodo give them the worst kind of treatment he can give: he “did not offer her any tea”.